sruon/captain/README.md

 Certain actions are known to be relatively safe and are enabled by default (such as Auto Wide Scan), others are explicitly opt-in.

+## A note about privacy
+Captures contain the full dump of packets emitted and received by your client.
+This includes chat messages and other information you may wish to keep private.

+Captain captures the remote server IP to allow verifying if a capture was obtained from the official FFXI game servers.

+Understand that making captures available to the public may leak such information.

 ## Goal

 While the original `captain` attempted to bridge the gap between Windower and Ashita, it is not a stated goal of this fork as maintaining, creating addons and testing while accounting for the quirks of several launchers is not feasible at this time.